cosmicjs/cosmicjs-node/README.md

 ```

 #### Get Single Object
-Returns single Object from your Bucket.
+Returns a single Object from your Bucket.
 ```javascript
 bucket.getObject({
   slug: 'home'